C#/ASP.NET/ASP MVC - Send email using Google/Gmail OAuth 2.0 authentication

 Edit scopes

-• Set detail information for your project at "OAuth consent screen" -> "Edit App".
+• Now you need to edit the API scopes for your project at "OAuth consent screen" -> "Edit App".

 enable Gmail scope